Pitt Community College

 Pitt Community College (PCC) is a public community college in Winterville, North Carolina in Pitt County.
 The college is part of the North Carolina Community College System.
-It has an enrollment of over 9,000 undergraduate students with a total of 11,771 students enrolled in the Curriculum Program.
+It has an enrollment of over 7,000 undergraduate students with a total of 10,322 students enrolled in the Curriculum Program.
 Pitt Community College is accredited by the Southern Association of Colleges and Schools to award associate degrees.

 History

 PCC was chartered and designated by the North Carolina State Board of Education as an industrial education center in March, 1961.
 The college began its operation as Pitt Industrial Education Center during the same year.
 Dr. Lloyd Spaulding served as the director of the center.
 The programs developed and expanded, and in 1964, the school was designated a technical institute by the State Board of Education.
-The name was changed in July, 1964, to Pitt Technical Institute, and it opened in its new facility, the Vernon E. White Building, in September, 1964, with nine curricula and 96 students.
+The name was changed in July, 1964, to Pitt Technical Institute, welcomed Dr. William E. Fulford as president (1964-1984) and opened in its new facility, the Vernon E. White Building, in September, 1964, with nine curricula and 96 students.

 PCC first received school accreditation from the Southern Association of Colleges and Schools in 1969.
 In 1979, the North Carolina General Assembly enacted a bill that changed Pitt Technical Institute to Pitt Community College.
-The change brought about the addition of the two-year University Transfer programs.
+The change brought about the addition of the two-year University Transfer programs and two more buildings, the Robert Lee Humber Building (1970) and the Kay V. Whichard Building (1979.)

+Dr. Charles E. Russell, a Jamesville native, was named PCC’s third president in 1984.
+He served until 2003, helping PCC become one of the state’s largest community colleges.

+Under Russell’s leadership, the college added 32 curriculum degree programs and led the charge for three major bond referendums.
+In 1991, he encouraged college trustees to spend $2 million in bond revenue to purchase 105 acres from H.L.
+Bowen’s heirs, thus providing a foundation for much of the college’s future growth.

+Seven buildings were added to the PCC main campus during Russell’s tenure: